andrewruba/rpg_world/README.md

 # rpg_world

-**rpg_world** is a Python library designed to simulate RPG battles, inspired by classic SNES-era turn-based and real-time RPGs.
-It provides a comprehensive framework to create and manage characters, abilities, items, combat systems, quests, dialogues, and more, allowing developers to build rich and engaging RPG experiences with ease.
+**rpg_world** is a Python library designed to simplify the creation of RPGs by providing a robust backend system for managing RPG **game state**.
+Whether you're developing classic turn-based RPGs or real-time combat systems, **rpg_world** offers a comprehensive framework to manage the intricacies of character progression, combat mechanics, inventory systems, quests, dialogues, and more.
+By focusing on the backend game logic, it significantly reduces the complexity of developing RPGs, making them more accessible to developers of all levels.

-Additionally, **rpg_world** specializes in managing the **game state** of an RPG, handling character states, world progression, event triggers, and overall game logic.
-This focus ensures that the core aspects of game state management are robust and reliable.

-> **Note:** While **rpg_world** excels at managing game state and providing the necessary tools for game logic, it intentionally omits broader functionalities typically handled by full-fledged game engines, such as rendering, audio processing, and real-time graphics.
-This design choice allows developers to integrate **rpg_world** seamlessly into existing projects or use it as a backend for custom game engines.
+> **Note:** While **rpg_world** is specialized in managing the backend game logic and state, it does not include functionalities traditionally provided by full-fledged game engines, such as graphics rendering, audio processing, or real-time visual effects.
+This design allows **rpg_world** to be seamlessly integrated into existing projects or serve as a backend component for custom game engines, giving developers the freedom to pair it with their preferred tools for visuals and other front-end features.

 ## Table of Contents